Traffic signs by country: Greece

+While road signs in Greece do largely resemble those in use elsewhere in Europe, a notable exception to this is the use of a yellow background for warning signs.

+Hungary

 Iceland

-Iceland is not a signatory to the Vienna Convention on Road Signs and Signals, but they do follow the Vienna Convention guidelines, however, they use a variant of the colour scheme and minor design changes similar to the signs in Sweden.
+Although Iceland is not a signatory to the Vienna Convention on Road Signs and Signals, road signs in Iceland follow the Vienna Convention guidelines.
+Warning and regulatory, specifically prohibitory, signs use a yellow background.

 Ireland

 Until the partition of Ireland in 1922 and the independence of the Irish Free State (now the Republic of Ireland), British standards applied across the island.
 In 1926 road sign standards similar to those used in the UK at the time were adopted.
 Law requires that the signs be written in both Irish and English.

-In 1956, road signs in the Republic were changed from the UK standard with the adoption of US-style "diamond" signs for many road hazard warnings (junctions, bends, railway crossings, traffic lights).
-Some domestic signs were also invented, such as the keep-left sign (a black curved arrow pointing to the upper-left, although some are similar to the European "white arrow on blue disk" signs), while some other signs are not widely adopted outside Ireland, such as the no-entry sign (a black arrow pointing ahead in a white circle with a red slashed circumference).

-Directional signage is similar to current United Kingdom standards.
-The same colours are used for directional signs in Ireland as in the UK, and the UK Transport and Motorway fonts are used.
-Unlike Wales and Scotland, where Welsh and Gaelic place-names use the upright Transport face, Irish place-names are rendered in an italic face.